 Now it is more important than ever to remember your brand purpose.
 With thousands of businesses across Australia shutting their doors due to the COVID-19 pandemic, retailers, restaurants, bars, cinemas, and schools—resorts, gyms, hair salons are redefining their brand purpose.
 If a business is deemed non-essential, there’s a good chance it’s closed right now or operating in a limited space (for example, restaurants doing takeout only).

 While it’s hard to find any silver lining during this crisis, it is a time for small businesses to clarify their brand purpose.
 It’s a time to start helping rather than aiming for sales goals.
 We’re not suggesting you abandon your marketing efforts, either—we’re asking you to redirect them.

-On the other side of the Coronavirus, your customers will remember how you responded.
+On the other side of the coronavirus, your customers will remember how you responded.
 Did you flood their inboxes with pushy emails, or did you offer free trials and subscriptions for the time being?
 Did you express negative views, or did you innovate to be there for your community?
 You have to manage your business kindly when people are scared.
-You have to be purposeful, accommodating, useful.
+You have to be purposeful, accommodating, and useful.